-- acknowledge it (because it's your body), - wish it the best from your heart (as best you can), - check do I need to do something about this right now? if you do, then DO IT!
-If not, or if you cannot do anything about the pain right at this moment, then - be a little curious where is it, what does it feel like but only spend a few seconds doing this then - say to yourself "what else is there?"
+acknowledge it (because it's your body),

+• wish it the best from your heart (as best you can),

+• check - do I need to do something about this right now? - if you do, then DO IT!
+If not, or if you cannot do anything about the pain right at this moment, then cumot do anything about the pain right at this moment, then be a little curious - where is it, what does it feel like - but only spend a few seconds doing this - then say to yourself "what else is there?"